Praetoriam/wpp/README.md

 <br>

 ### I know it looks a bit messy (the CSS in particular).
-I'll use more versatile technologies for future projects.
+I'll use more versatile technologies in future projects.

 <br>